HerrMuellerluedenscheid/abedeto/README.md

     abedeto download

 to start querying IRIS, Geofon and BGR data centers for available array data.
+Optionally, the frequency response information can be downloaded, too by appending ``--get-responses`` but this takes much longer, then.

 *Abedeto* can do beamforming.
 Run

     abedeto beam

 This step is done based on synthetic back-azimuth and slownesses calculated using pyrocko's [cake](http://emolch.github.io/pyrocko/v0.3/cake_doc.html) module.
 In order to verify correct delay times used to stack traces use ``--plot``.
 After processing finished, there is a file *beam_shifts.png* inside each of the ``array_data`` subfolders showing the applied delay times.
+If, in the previous step, the response information have been donwloaded, too, you can exploit them now.
+Append a ``--restitute`` in order to deconvolve the the transfer function before stacking traces.

 Also, *abedeto* can propose suitable Green's function stores based on [Crust2.0](http://igppweb.ucsd.edu/~gabi/crust2.html) profiles: